 Health and Immunization Requirements: All children are required to present tangible immunization and health examination documentation prior to admittance to a Florida public school for the first time.
 As required by Florida Statutes § 1003.22, district school boards must implement the requirements for health and immunizations outlined in this statute.
-For M-DCPS the health and immunization requirements are specified in the Admissions, Registration, and Immunization Requirements website.
+For M-DCPS the health and immunization requirements are specified in the Admissions, Registration, and Immunization Requirements website (not accessible through Internet Explorer).

 Age of Mandatory Attendance: Per Florida Statutes § 1003.21, all children who have attained the age of six (6) years or who will have attained the age of six (6) years by February 1st of any school year or who are older than six (6) years of age but have not attained the age of sixteen (16) years, except as otherwise provided in Florida law, are required to attend school regularly during the entire school term.
 All children enrolling in a District school shall meet the immunization requirements in Florida Statutes § 1003.22, and provide evidence of a physical examination.
-The documents required for registration may be viewed at-the Admission, Registration and Immunization Requirements website.
-The 2017-2018 Initial Entry Registration Procedures Handbook is an important guide for following the proper initial entry procedures.
+The documents required for registration may be viewed at-the Admission, Registration and Immunization Requirements website (not accessible through Internet Explorer).
+The Initial Entry Registration Procedures.